 National Endowment for the Humanities (NEH) - Division of Public Programs

 Grants to USA nonprofit organizations, government agencies, tribes, and higher education institutions to support humanities-oriented media productions.
-Applicants must create or verify the required registrations by December 13 and December 27.
+Applicants must create or verify the required registrations at least two to six weeks before the deadline.

 This program supports film, television, and radio projects that engage general audiences with humanities ideas in creative and appealing ways.
 All projects must be grounded in humanities scholarship in disciplines such as history, art history, film studies, literature, drama, religious studies, philosophy, or anthropology.
 Projects must also demonstrate an approach that is thoughtful, balanced, and analytical (rather than celebratory).
 The approach to the subject matter must go beyond the mere presentation of factual information to explore its larger significance and stimulate critical thinking.
 NEH is a national funding agency, so the projects that supported must demonstrate the potential to attract a broad general audience.